adharafardhin/rotation-1-group-3/README.md

 # LIFE4136 Rotation 1 Group 3
 Welcome to the Github Repository dedicated to Rotation 1 of LIFE4136: Bioinformatics Group Research Project, of the MSc Bioinformatics at University of Nottingham 2023/2024.

+## What is the problem we have been presented with?
+You need to determine the genomic changes in various strains of a micro-organism from provided sequencing data.
+This involves assembling genomes from both short (Illumina) and long (Nanopore) read data, and then analyzing these assemblies to identify mutations and impacted biological functions.

+## What are the objectives of our study?

+## What are the expected outcomes?

 # Prerequisites
 ## Files and Data required